-In addition to the 28 Courses provided during this period, the Association have also provided monthly staff led groups in Tayside and Angus (4) Dumfries & Galloway (2) Forth Valley (2) Western Isles (2), Argyle and Bute (1), Fife (4), Borders (2), Lanarkshire (4) and Ayrshire & Arran (3).
-A further 4 groups were delivered in Northumbria for the NHS in collaboration with their chronic pain service and we will groups going in North Wales (Prestatyn and Rhyl).
+In addition to the 29 Courses provided during this period, the Association have also provided monthly staff led groups on-line in Tayside and Angus (4) Dumfries & Galloway (2) Western Isles (2), Argyle and Bute (1), Fife (4), Borders (2), Lanarkshire (4) and Ayrshire & Arran (3).
 These groups provide vital on-going learning, education and peer support which enables people attending the courses to maintain their skills, understanding and motivation and offers early access to self-management.
 The combination of self- management course backed up by an ongoing monthly group is a very effective way to create positive change and then keep it going throughout the year.
 Patients often comment that they are very impressed and comforted in the fact that there is continuity of support for them after the course has finished.